 Operating profit increased 34.8% during 2000.
-Excluding the impact of the \$28.0 million of nonrecurring items recorded in 1999, related to employee severances, retirement costs and other associated realignment costs, Operating profit increased 20.2%.
-As a percentage of revenues, Operating profit, excluding the non-recurring items, increased 30 basis points (.3%) to 2.9% in 2000.
+Excluding the impact of the \$28.0 million of nonrecurring items recorded in 1999, related to employee severance, retirement costs and other associated realignment costs, operating profit increased 20.2%.
+As a percentage of revenues, operating profit, excluding the non-recurring items, increased 30 basis points (.3%) to 2.9% in 2000.
+Acquisitions did not have a significant impact on operating profit, or operating profit as a percentage of revenues, during the year.

 Gross profit increased 14.2% during 2000, reflecting both the increase in revenues and an improvement in the gross profit margin.
 The gross profit margin improved to 18.0% in 2000 from 17.5% in 1999 due primarily to the enhanced pricing in France and the Company's continued focus on higher-margin business.
+Gross profit margin improvement attributable to acquisitions was 10 basis points (.1%) during 2000.
+Gross profit growth from acquisitions was approximately \$50 million.
+Excluding acquisitions, gross profit increased 11.3%, or 20.9% on a constant currency basis.